vcerovski/binfix/README.md

                      {f (1- n) {n * m}}}
        f n 1}

-Another syntax to specify a local function is to use a single `;` as in
+or, by using a single `;` to terminate definition, as in

     {fac n :integer :=
       labels